 This isn’t to say they need to continue everything as-is, but he or she needs to understand what has been important to so many about that organization.

 Disrespecting the structure and tradition is oftentimes disrespecting those working in, and committed to, the organization, as well as other stakeholders inside or outside of the organization.

 The People Need To Be Behind Him Or Her

 The leader should take the pulse of the organization as he or she operates, in order to gauge the job they are doing and how those doing the front-line work view the direction of the organization.

-Not feeling as if the buy-in from the workers is needed can appear disrespectful and dismissive, given what those people have provided to organization.
+Not feeling as if the buy-in from the workers is needed can appear disrespectful and dismissive, given what those people have invested in and provided to the organization.

 The Mission Needs To Continue

 Aside from the specifics, which may change going forward, a leader should outline that the overall mission of the organization – generally, providing some kind of value – will continue.